adarshaacharya/PlaygroundX/README.md

 // first on lead then only on resolve

 Problems :
-Transform/Transpile
+- Transform/Transpile
-Build / Bundle Code
+- Build / Bundle Code
-Fetch the npm package w/o file system
+- Fetch the npm package w/o file system
-Caching the fetching process from unpkgLoading CSS support for bundler
+- Caching the fetching process from unpkgLoading CSS support for bundler

+Error Handling Problems :
+- Handle syntax error
+- mutate the dom
+- User might accidently run mailicous code

+- Disallow communication between parent and child iframe
+- Codepen, codesandbox load iframe from different domain (check using devtools)
+- Refresh iframe everytime we type code so that it refresh all global vairable

 /**
  * NOTE :